75lb/common-sequence/README.md

 <a name="module_common-sequence"></a>

 ## common-sequence
-Returns an array containing the initial elements which all supplied iterables have in common.
+Returns an array containing the initial items which all supplied iterables have in common.

 For example, it could tell you that the common ancestor path between `'/Users/lloyd/75lb/dmd'` and `'/Users/lloyd/75lb/array-tools'` is `'/Users/lloyd/75lb'`.
 Or that the common identation across a series of lines is four spaces.